api3dao/oev-docs/docs/oev-searchers/overview.md

 Performance is critical here because the longer it takes to award the bid, the less time the auction winner has to capture the OEV before the data becomes public.
-Both bidding periods are chosen with this in mind, allowing both Auctioneer and the auction winner sufficient time.
+Both bidding phase and award phase periods are chosen with this in mind, allowing both Auctioneer and the auction winner sufficient time.

 ### Finding the Winning Bid